Skip to content

 INFO

-The serializable property determines whether the filter will be included in the serialized state of the project.
-If set to false, you'll need to re-load the filter using the onSetupLibrary callback during project initialization.
+The serializable property determines whether the filter is included in the serialized state of the project.
+If set to false, you will need to reload the filter during project initialization using the onSetupLibrary callback.

-Once added to the Library, you can reference the filter by its ID and apply it to any clip:
+Once added to the Library, the filter can be applied to any clip by referencing its ID:

 typescript